MNMaqsood/msds19009_COVID19_DLSpring2020/README.md

-# msds19009_COVID19_DLSpring2020
-This repository contains code and results for COVID-19 classification assignment by Deep Learning Spring 2020 course offered at Information Technology University, Lahore, Pakistan.
-This assignment is only for learning purposes and is not intended to be used for clinical purposes.

 ## Identification of COVID-19 patient by using chest X-ray images by exploiting Transfer Learning on VGG-16 and ResNet-18 models(pre-trained on ImageNet Dataset)
 ## Data